 Then things really turned ugly.
 Iraq started accusing Kuwait of slant-drilling into Iraq’s side of their shared Rumelia Oil Field.
 They had no evidence for this charge apart from the fact that Kuwait was producing more oil from the field than Iraq was, which was easily explainable since Iraq had just come out of a grueling 9 year war and Kuwait, you know, hadn’t.
 Iraq probably did lose oil in the field to Kuwait, but that’s because oil, and bear with me because this gets technical in a geological sense, is a “liquid,” which can “flow” from place to place, so when one side of an oil field is being exploited, the oil on the other side will flow in that direction.
 Science!

 The Iraqis tried to justify invading Kuwait both on the economic justice issue and because, according to them, Kuwait had always been a “province” of Iraq.
-Considering there had never been an “Iraq” (at least not in the nation-state sense) prior to the end of World War I, this was a bit of a weird claim to make.
-Kuwait had been nominally part of the Ottoman Empire since it (meaning the city, what we now call “Kuwait City”) was founded in the 17th century, and it had been part of a province that was administered from Basra, so that’s something I guess.
-But Kuwait had been mostly autonomous for its entire existence, and cut its own deal with the British in 1899 that formalized its autonomy from the rest of the Ottoman Empire.
+Considering there had never been an “Iraq” (at least not in the nation-state sense) prior to the end of World War I, this was a bit of a weird claim to make, though it’s one that Iraqi leaders had made multiple times since the breakup of the Ottoman Empire.
+Kuwait had been nominally Ottoman since it (meaning the city, what we now call “Kuwait City”) was founded in the 17th century, and it had been part of a province that was administered from Basra, so that’s something I guess.
+But Kuwait had been mostly autonomous for its entire existence, and cut its own deal with the British in 1899 that formalized that autonomy from the rest of the Ottoman Empire.
 It became a British protectorate in 1913 under an Anglo-Ottoman treaty and stayed that way until achieving independence in 1961, well after “Iraq” had come into being.
-So no, it was never part of “Iraq,” the nation-state, and historically it had been de facto, if not technically, separate from what became Iraq for at least a couple of centuries.
+So no, it was never part of “Iraq,” the nation-state, and historically it had been de facto, if not technically, separate from what became Iraq for at least a century, and arguably longer than that.

 But I’m sure many or all of you know what happened next.
 The Iraqis took their complaints about Kuwait to the US, whose ambassador, April Glaspie, told Saddam that “we have no opinion on the Arab-Arab conflicts, like your border disagreement with Kuwait,” but also expressed US “concern” over his military buildup in southern Iraq.
 Guess which part of her remarks Saddam heard.
 On August 2, 1990, his military launched a nighttime invasion of Kuwait, whose forces were completely caught off guard and wouldn’t have stood much of a chance even if the Iraqis had RSVPed beforehand.
 The much larger and more powerful Iraqi army swarmed into the country and had it under their control within the first day.
 Kuwait’s emir, Jaber al-Ahmad al-Sabah, hightailed it over the border and into Saudi Arabia, but most of his subjects weren’t so lucky and wound up stuck in Iraq-occupied Kuwait.
 An estimated 4200 Kuwaitis were killed in the initial invasion, and more died in the weeks that followed, as many of them formed resistance units and engaged in a guerrilla campaign against their Iraqi occupiers.
 The American, and international, outcry against Iraq’s move was swift and unusually universal, but that’s a story for another time.